Quantum Network Discrimination: Asymptotic bounds for superchannel discrimination

 \subsection{Parallel strategy with multi-party channels}

-One gets a first hint that the structure of superchannel discrimination is much richer than the usual channel discrimination by considering a parallel startegy where one allows the use of an $n$-party channel instead of limiting to $n$ separate channels, see Figure~\ref{Fig:parallel}d).
+One gets a first hint that the structure of superchannel discrimination is much richer than that of channel discrimination by considering a parallel strategy for which one allows the use of an $n$-party channel instead of limiting ourselves to $n$ separate channels, see Figure~\ref{Fig:parallel}d).
 It is not clear whether these strategies can be cast as a successive adaptive strategy and therefore one could expect that they provide a strictly more powerful class of strategies for superchannel discrimination.

-One of the main ingredient for most of our converse proofs is gonna be the following observation from the original proof of Stein's lemma for quantum states~\cite{HP91}.
+One of the main ingredient for most of our converse proofs will be the following observation from the original proof of Stein's lemma for quantum states~\cite{HP91}, see also~\cite[Proposition 16]{BHKW}.
 Let $p$ and $q$ be the binary probability distributions resulting from measuring the final output state of a given discrimination strategy, then

 where $D(p\| q)$ is the classical relative entropy for two binary probability distributions.
 By rearranging the above equation, it follows that

 From this and data processing of the relative entropy we get by standard arguments that a weak converse in the full parallel setting is given by